 These colorful watercolor flowers are a great spring craft for kids of any age.
-With winter coming to an end, these flowers are the perfect art project to brighten up your home or classroom!
+With winter coming to an end, these flowers are the perfect art project using watercolors and oil pastels to brighten up your home or classroom!

 Be sure to follow our Spring Crafts and Learning for Kids board!